Empirical Design in Reinforcement Learning: Comparing the performance of multiple algorithms

 A common goal is to show that your new algorithm is better than some prior work.
 However, providing supporting evidence towards this claim can be exceptionally difficult.
 In fact, in all but the most rare cases, we might go so far as to say that providing such evidence is entirely infeasible!
 The space of problem settings where any given algorithm may be deployed is large and wholly unspecified; showing that any algorithm generally outperforms another across this space would be impossible without first defining the space.
 Even once this massive problem-space is well defined, gathering sufficient evidence to cover the space is likely intractable.

-Instead, we tend to produce a ranking of algorithms on a small problem set and hope our claims generalize.
+Instead, we tend to produce a ranking of algorithms on a small set of environments and hope our claims generalize.
 Let us discuss a bit more why this might be problematic.
 Even if we could show improved performance for a particular benchmark, this is likely not broadly informative.
 It is like trying to generalize from a biased distribution (say performance in Atari) with a few samples to make predictions about performance across the whole set (performance in all environments).

-Instead, we argue that insights about \emph{why} an algorithm behaves differently tend to generalize.
-Highlighting issues using synthetic environments, like counterexample MDPs or environments with carefully crafted properties such as Riverswim \citep{strehl2008analysis}, allow us to reason about what situations \emph{will} cause an algorithm to fail.
+Instead, we argue that insights about \emph{why} an algorithm behaves differently tend to generalize. {\em Scientific testing} is one name for designing experiments to gain insight on \emph{why} questions and is nicely discussed in \citet{jordan2024position}.
+Scientific testing is often performed using synthetic environments, like counterexample MDPs or environments with carefully crafted properties such as Riverswim \citep{strehl2008analysis}.
+These synthetic environments allow us to reason about what situations \emph{will} cause an algorithm to fail.
 It is up to domain experts, then, to identify if these failure modes apply to their problem setting.

 \begin{myexample}[The deadly triad.]
 One such insight that has aged well is the \emph{deadly triad} \citep{sutton2018reinforcement}.
-The deadly triad specifies three conditions where TD-like learning algorithms will often fail: (1) when the algorithm learns from bootstrapped estimates, (2) off-policy samples, and (3) function approximation.
+The deadly triad specifies three conditions where TD-based algorithms often fail.
+Specifically, when the algorithm uses (1) bootstrapped estimates, (2) off-policy sampling, and (3) function approximation.
 Given this set of conditions, then, it is not hard to propose an environment where TD algorithms fail; many have been proposed in the literature \citep{baird1995residual,kolter2011fixed,tsitsiklis1997analysis}.
-These conditions have been further refined over the years to include properties of the environment \citep{kolter2011fixed,patterson2022generalized} and properties of the function approximator \citep{ghosh2020representations} allowing an even more crisp understanding of when algorithms might fail.
-These insights have later been shown to be robust across many different learning problems, architectures, and fully engineered learning systems \citep{vanhasselt2018deep,obando-ceron2021revisiting,patterson2022generalized}. \end{myexample}
+These conditions have been further refined over the years to include properties of the environment \citep{kolter2011fixed,patterson2022generalized} and properties of the function approximator \citep{ghosh2020representations} allowing an even more crisp understanding of when algorithms might fail. \end{myexample}